Academic and Career Coaching

 Have a job in mind to which you are ready to apply, but not sure how to create the perfect application?
 Do you have a draft of a resume or cover letter but have no idea if it will be effective in getting you an interview?
 I can work with you to edit and polish your job materials to ensure that your application is competitive.

-Initial consultation required in most cases, contact me for more info.
+Initial consultation required in most cases.

 I partner with the folks at The Professor Is In to offer regular webinars on post-academic topics like: how to structure a job search, how to read and interpret job descriptions, how to write an effective resume and tailor it for a specific job, how to write an outstanding cover letter, and more.